 Both Maori and Pakeha (the Maori term for New Zealanders of European descent) are known for their friendliness and their hospitality.
-Outgoing by nature, they are also very casual in their attire and therefore many public places accept casual attire.
+Outgoing by nature, they are also very casual in their attire.
 Dress codes are not usually in effect unless specified or for business.

 English is the most commonly spoken language in New Zealand.
-Despite having a population of over 500,000 Maori, only about 70,000 claim to be native Maori speakers.
-It is interesting to note that New Zealand became the first country in the world to list New Zealand Sign Language as an official language in 2006.
+Despite having a population of over 500,000 Maori, only about 70,000 claims to be native Maori speakers.
+New Zealand also became the first country in the world to list New Zealand Sign Language as an official language in 2006.

 Maori Culture - Then and Now

-The long and often perilous island-hopping ocean voyages were made on large wooden double-hulled canoes that enabled the voyagers to take their tropical food plants, domesticated animals and other supplies with them.
-When they arrived in New Zealand from east Polynesia, perhaps from the Society or Marquesan Islands, only a few of the introduced plant species would grow, and of the animals only the dog and the rat survived the trip.
+The long and often perilous island-hopping ocean voyages were made on large wooden double-hulled canoes that enabled the voyagers to take their tropical crops, domesticated animals and other supplies with them.
+When they arrived in New Zealand from East Polynesia, perhaps from the Society or Marquesan Islands, only a few of the introduced plant species would grow, and of the animals, only the dog and the rat survived the trip.
 Despite these difficulties the population flourished and by the twelfth century, a distinctive Maori culture had developed.

-Maori oral tradition tells of an original overseas homeland, or "Hawaiiki", from where the first ancestors came.
+Maori oral tradition tells of an original overseas homeland, or "Hawaiiki," from which the first ancestors came.
 Although the exact location of this Hawaiiki is not known, other details such as the landing places of the canoes along the New Zealand coastline, are recorded.
-The mythology and traditions concerned with origins and tribal identity from those original canoes and ancestors is still a very important part of Maori life today.
+The mythology and traditions concerned with origins and tribal identity from those original canoes and ancestors are still a very important part of Maori life today.

 Some problems are associated with rapid urbanization.
 Solutions are long-term, but efforts are being made in many areas, including educational aid, legal assistance, trade training programmes and the provision of welfare services by governmental agencies, local jurisdictions and volunteer organizations.

-At the personal level, cultural pride embraces preservation of ancestral land and traditional arts, including wood-carving and oratory.
-Songs, dances and oratory are widely practiced in schools and clubs.
+At the personal level, cultural pride embraces the preservation of ancestral land and traditional arts, including wood-carving and oratory.
+Songs, dances, and oratory are widely practised in schools and clubs.